-The cities and sites of eastern Rajasthan are easily accessible from Jaipur and the other axes of the ‘Golden Triangle’, Agra and Delhi.
-For immersion in history, see Alwar and Deeg’s evocative palaces, and magnificent forts at Bharatpur and Ranthambhore.
+The cities and sites of eastern Rajasthan are easily accessible from Jaipur, as well as Agra and Delhi (all stops on the Golden Triangle).
+For immersion in history, see Alwar and Deeg’s evocative palaces, plus the magnificent forts at Bharatpur and Ranthambhore.

 Wildlife enthusiasts will relish the opportunities available at Ranthambhore, Keoladeo and Sariska Tiger Reserve.
 Tiger-spotting is unsurpassed at Ranthambhore, which has provided the tigers to repopulate Sariska, while Keoladeo, India’s premier bird sanctuary, hosts an astonishing population of resident and migratory birds in a picturesque wetland setting.